 Cash flow is the amount of money coming in and out of your business in a month.

 - Cash is going in when customers make purchases.
-If your clients don’t pay at the time of purchase, your cash flow will come from the collections of receivables.
+If your clients don’t pay at the time of purchase, your cash flow will come from the receivables collections.

 - Cash is moving out of your business in the form of payment for various expenses, such as rental fees, utility bills, tax payments, loan payments, etc.